 Fulbright Foreign Student Program

-Every year, the Embassy offers the possibility for one or two junior-level Mauritian academics to participate in the Fulbright Foreign Student Program for study in the United States towards a Master’s or Ph.D. degree or for one year of graduate study for non-degree purposes.
+The Fulbright Foreign Student Program for study in the United States is a scholarship for Mauritians and Seychellois to pursue a Master’s or Ph.D. degree or for one year of graduate study for non-degree purposes.
 Selected candidates are funded by the Fulbright Program for a maximum of two years.
+The 2021-2022 Fulbright Foreign Student Program will close on June 15, 2020.
+Please click here for more information about the application process.

 Fulbright African Regional Scholar Program